 Grainger Games need a rebrand.
 Their orange and green colour palette definitely gets their shops noticed but it looks tired and dated.
 The signage looks tacky and the decor puts more people off than entice them in.
 Grainger Games are a cheap games outlet, they sell their games for less than the RRP and it’s a strategy that works, but does that mean their shops have to reflect that?
 Now that the footfall is there, Grainger Games should do away with their garish orange and green branding efforts and bring in something sleek and classy looking, think Apple Store meets HMV.

 The Grainger Games logo would be the first port of call for a rebrand.
 Currently, the logo backs up the rest of the brand, cheap and dated.
-If I was rebranding Grainger Games, I’d move the company away from those connotations and be looking to effectively communicate; great quality products and services.
+If I was rebranding a company like Grainger Games, I’d move the company away from those connotations and be looking to effectively communicate; great quality products and services.
 A shift in mentality is needed, alongside a shift in design.

 2. Strip Back the Website Design